Navid200/a27b8/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "\U0001F41BBug report only if asked by a developer.
-Otherwise, please open a [discussion](https://github.com/NightscoutFoundation/xDrip/discussions)\U0001F41B"
+name: "\U0001F41BBug report\U0001F41B"
+about: Create a report only if the developers asked you to do so
 label: bug
 ---